 I spent the next few weeks adjusting to monitoring my blood sugar and getting used to a stricter diet.

 I am currently 32 weeks and had to have a nephrostomy tube placed to further protect my affected kidney.
 The nephrostomy tube is a catheter that drains urine from my kidney through my back into a collecting bag that attaches to my leg.
 I currently have two draining tubes and collection bags.

-(If that doesn'’t sound fun to deal with on top of 30 extra pounds, pelvic pain, impending labor and delivery, than I don'’t know what does! ?)
+(If that doesn't sound fun to deal with on top of 30 extra pounds, pelvic pain, impending labor and delivery, then I don't know what does! ?)

-I’ve had to reel myself back in, become mindful and take it one breath at a time.
+I've had to reel myself back in, stay mindful and take it one breath at a time.

 Jumping ahead of ourselves is something we are prone to do, especially being pregnant.
 It is so easy to start questioning the “what ifs?"

 I am learning that the best thing I can do for myself and my baby is to have a sound mind.